Private Gradient Estimation is Useful for Generative Modeling: Experiments

 \subsection{Experimental Setup}

-In this section, we briefly describe some experimental settings.
-More experimental details such as model architecture can be found in supplementary material.

-\myPara{Datasets.}~We conduct experiments on four benchmarking datasets, including MNIST~\cite{Lecun98cnn}, FashionMNIST~\cite{fashionMnist}, CelebA and LSUN.
-CelebA-H and CelebA-G are created based on CelebA with hair color~(black/blonde/brown) and gender as the label, respectively.
-For LSUN, we choose bedroom category to conduct experiments.
+\myPara{Datasets.}~We conduct experiments on four image datasets, including MNIST~\cite{Lecun98cnn}, FashionMNIST~(FMNIST)~\cite{fashionMnist}, CelebA~\cite{celeba} and LSUN~\cite{lsun}.
+We use the official preprocessed version with the face alignment and resize the images in CelebA to 64$\times$64 and 256$\times$256.
+CelebA-H and CelebA-G are created based on CelebA with hair color~(black/blonde/brown) and gender as the label.
+For LSUN, we choose the bedroom category and resize the images to 256$\times$256 to evaluate the perceptual scores.